 Staff who receive Staff Development Funding are to submit a report via email within 30 days of the completion of the project via email to a designated staff member within the Division (Staff members in the academic division are not required to complete a report after their project has been completed).
 Those staff members are as follows:

 - Financial Affairs: Scotty Abney

 - Information Systems & Services: Yvonne Williams

-- Labor and Student Life: Carla Roberts
+- Student Life: Carla Roberts

 - Operations & Sustainability: Malissa Blair